tahmid-kazi/TK-Interactive-Lab-Hub/Lab 1/README.md

 ![](image1.jpg)

+**Summarize feedback you got here.**

+Most people liked all ideas, but CrispSense was the most attractive as it is the most useful and applicable to everyone.
+Plant enthusiasts showed excitement about our idea, but they said it would be better if it could detect this on the plant itself instead of the soil.

 ## Part B. Act out the Interaction

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+For the CrispSense demo, it looked better on paper, since if we put up a screen for every fruit item in the fridge, it might be a bit huge.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+It would be a good idea to have TeamWiz be a wearable device (similar to the LED wristbands in concerts) so teams can tell apart their teammates from opposite team.

 ## Part C. Prototype the device